nmhaga/Flare-Tracker/Documentation/Spec.md

 Technical Design
 ----------------
-Matplotlib will be used to plot the x-ray which is going to be used in Python script.
+The program will be written in Python, using sqlite3 (connecting to python with SQLALchemy) and matplotlib.
 The data will be pulled from online sources, and inserted into a database.
-Every five minutes a graph will be plotted annotating the areas with the flare i.e from C to X or higher level Class.
-A for-loop will be implemented to determine whether it falls under background class or flare class.
-In a case where there is no active region, we assume it is an unnamed region and annotate with the derived position.
+Every five minutes a graph will be plotted using matplotlib annotating the areas with the flare i.e from C to X or higher level Class.
+In a case where there is no active region number, we assume it is an unnamed region and annotate with the derived position.

 ###Program Flow Chart